 Patchwork are a small, hyper-local, charity and their work is inherently tailored to the needs of their immediate community.
 Since these needs shape the work and thus everyday work practice I feel that discussing work practice without providing a brief overview of the organisation and setting would provide an incomplete picture.
 Therefore I wish to briefly discuss the history of Patchwork and the community of Benwell.

-Interviews with the staff revealed that The Patchwork Project began life as one of several projects originally operating under the banner of the Benwell Young Person’s Development Group (BYPDG).1 The group formed in 2001 (Findthatcharity.uk, n.d.a; Project, 2016) as an informal umbrella group to support the young people of the Benwell and Scotswood area of Newcastle, which was experiencing a withdrawal of local authority funding and feeling the effects of the resultant lack of service provision.
+Interviews with the staff revealed that The Patchwork Project began life as one of several projects originally operating under the banner of the Benwell Young Person’s Development Group (BYPDG).1 The group formed in 2001 (Find that Charity, n.d.a; The Patchwork Project, 2016) as an informal umbrella group to support the young people of the Benwell and Scotswood area of Newcastle, which was experiencing a withdrawal of local authority funding and feeling the effects of the resultant lack of service provision.
 Initially the group was very disparate and the various arms operated independently from each other, with residents providing community transport, toddler and infant care, Scouting troupes, and a football club as well as the youth work.
 The Patchwork Project began life with residents taking groups of children out for activities such as site visits and days at the local pool.
-Michael described the efforts as “Very amateurish.
+The project manager described the efforts as “Very amateurish.
 It was great.”.
-Later the group was formally constituted as a charity in order to “access funding and structure” according to Michael although “only Patchwork was its responsibility.
+According to the informant, the group was later formally constituted as a charity in order to “access funding and structure” although “only Patchwork was its responsibility.
 The rest of the activities were mostly just doing their own thing.
 The charity was started to support Patchwork”

-Patchwork’s stated aims of the charity on both their website and the Charity Commission are as follows:
+Patchwork’s stated aims of the charity on both their website (The Patchwork Project, 2021) and the Charity Commission (Charity Commission for England and Wales, 2021) are as follows:

 The organisation also specify a discrete set of needs that they seek to address with their daily activity on their website: